RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 If you are new to rabbit-keeping and aren't sure if you're ready for a long-term adoption commitment, or perhaps you would like to adopt a bunny friend for your current rabbit?
 Either way, foster-to-adopt is the way to go.
 It gives you a “trial run” with guidance from the group.

-1. Fill out a foster-to-adopt application - you can download it and email or hand it in or bring to an adoption event, or fill it out online.
 If you need to borrow a cage and supplies for temporary housing, please let us know when you submit the application.
 We don't regularly bring cages & supplies to adoption days, but will if we are expecting your needs.

 2. If you are looking to pair your rabbit with one of our adoptables, we recommend doing some “speed dates.”
 Not only does meeting on a neutral ground give us an idea of how the bonding process may go, but if there is immediate fighting on neutral ground, adoption as a bonded mate is unlikely.